AOPLab/PenDown-be/README.md

 4. Put firebase file

    Put your firebase secret file (json format) in root.
+Follow [official document](https://firebase.google.com/) to get it. <br />
+   Or contact us to get the file.

 5. Edit `.env` file